Board of Directors

 After attending the necessary military schools, Hastings moved to Hawaii where he learned to fly the F-8 Crusader, an airplane he “fell in love with.”
 He then learned to fly the A-4 Skyhawk, which he flew for the majority of his career, including the 168 combat missions he flew in Vietnam.
 After his tour in Vietnam, Hastings was sent to several places around the world, eventually reaching the rank of colonel.
 Remarkably, Hastings was the chief of staff for Marine forces during Operation Desert Storm, in 1990-91.

 Captain Thomas R. O’Connor, USN (Ret.) was born in Butte, Montana and grew up in Miles City, Montana followed by a move to Australia for 10 years.
 He graduated from Montana State University before entering the Navy in 1963.
 Tom spent 26 years in the Navy as an aircraft maintenance officer before retiring in 1989.
 He had two major shore commands during his career.
 Following retirement, Tom held numerous jobs in the aerospace industry.
-He served as president of Advanced Repair Technologies International (ARTI) a company that developed and applies advanced bonded composite repairs to aircraft throughout the world.
+He served as president of Advanced Repair Technologies International (ARTI), a company that developed and applies advanced bonded composite repairs to aircraft throughout the world.
 He returned to Bozeman in 1997 with his wife, the former Celia Smith (a Bozeman native).
 In 2010, Tom and Celia received the Montana State Blue and Gold Award, honoring individuals who have rendered great lifetime service.
 They have two sons and four grandchildren.
+Tom passed away in 2019.

 National Advisory Board